miwipe/ngsLCA/README.md

 ```

 ## Running the main ngsLCA program
 The first module takes into account a chosen similarity interval between each read and its reference in the generated bam/sam file.
 It has been tested downloading the nt, refseq as well as individual genomes and fasta sequences.
-The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and each alignment to a reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and each alignment to a reference genomes.
+The similarity can be set as either an edit distance [-editdist[min/max]] eg. number of mismatches between the read and each alignment to a reference genomes or as a similarity distance [-simscore[low/high]] eg. a percentage of mismatches between the read and each alignment to a reference genome.

 Edit distance can be a number between 0-10, while the similarity score is a number between 0-1.